Chinsegut Hill Manor House: Ederington/Snow Era

 Charlotte Ederington, daughter of Francis Ederington, married Dr. James R. Snow from Georgetown, South Carolina.
 Dr. J.R.
 Snow first came to Hernando County in 1861 leaving the same year with C Company of the 3rd Florida Infantry for the Civil War.
 Charlotte and J.R. bought the interests of her sisters in Mount Airy and renamed the property Snow Hill.
 Dr. J.R.
 Snow practiced dentistry in the Manor House.
 The Snows added the porches to the first and second floor and a screened in porch on the east side of the manor.

 Many of Charlotte and J.R.'s descendants live in Hernando County today.
 Ernest Winfield Snow, grandson of Dr. J.R.
 Snow, raised 18 children born to two wives; Hedick (who died in childbirth with her 9th child) and Cora McKeown—all born in the Manor House on Snow Hill.
 Ernest Snow's family was the last Snow family to inhabit the manor house—leaving the home for a larger estate following a hurricane.
-Many of Ernest Snow's children went on to become prominent business and civic leaders in Hernando County including Eugene Snow, operated one of Brooksville's oldest companies: Snow's Lumber Yard; Juanita Snow Rogers, former owner and operator of Brooksville's Quality Shop; Jim Snow, a noted Hernando historian and occupier of "Mayo Hill"; Arthur L. "Roy" Snow, served with distinction in World War II as a captain in the 30th Infantry and received commendations which included the Silver Star and Bronze Star for valor and Purple Heart received for wounds received in action in both World War II and Korean War.
+Many of Ernest Snow's children went on to become prominent business and civic leaders in Hernando County including Eugene Snow, operated one of Brooksville's oldest companies: Snow's Lumber Yard; Juanita Snow Rogers, former owner and operator of Brooksville's Quality Shop; Jim Snow, a noted Hernando historian and occupier of "Snow Hill"; Arthur L. "Roy" Snow, served with distinction in World War II as a captain in the 30th Infantry and received commendations which included the Silver Star and Bronze Star for valor and Purple Heart received for wounds received in action in both World War II and Korean War.
 Later Roy Snow was named by the governor to the Hernando County Board of County Commissioners and served many years as a commissioner.
 Roy Snow's started Snow & Bell, Inc. in Brooksville which is still run by his family today.

 Five generations of Ederingtons and Snows were born on Mounty Airy/ Snow Hill; six generations lived there, starting with Ederington.